 - You’ll have to wait several days to drive again, so make sure you have a ride to and from the surgery.

 About Warm Springs Optometric Group, Your Fremont Optometrists and Eye Doctors

 If you’re looking to get LASIK, you should see us at Warm Springs Optometric Group.
-As your Fremont optometrists and eye doctors, our list of services includes myopia control therapy, contact lens fittings, eyeglasses fittings, sunglasses fittings, sports vision treatment, computer vision treatment, red eye treatment, dry eye treatment, Ortho-K contacts, vision therapy, eye surgeries, contact lens exams, and vision and eye exams.
+As your Fremont optometrists and eye doctors, our list of services includes myopia management therapy, contact lens fittings, eyeglasses fittings, sunglasses fittings, sports vision treatment, computer vision treatment, red eye treatment, dry eye treatment, Ortho-K contacts, vision therapy, eye surgeries, contact lens exams, and vision and eye exams.